The Garage Guide

 Is the federal tax credit still available?

-The Section 30C credit (30% of costs, up to $1,000) is available for chargers placed in service through June 30, 2026, in eligible census tracts.
+The Section 30C credit — 30 percent of equipment and installation costs up to $1,000 — is available for chargers placed in service through June 30, 2026 in eligible census tracts.
 After that date, no federal residential charger credit exists under current law.
-State and utility incentives may continue independently.
-Check the Department of Energy's eligibility locator and file IRS Form 8911 to claim the credit.
+The credit is non-refundable and claimed by filing IRS Form 8911 with your federal tax return.
+Check the Department of Energy's 30C eligibility locator to confirm your address qualifies before counting on this credit.

 Glossary